mengqian989/vzlib/medinfo2019/README.md

 # Evaluation metrics

 Need to consider which metric is suitable for our purpose.
+Here's my thought.

+- V-measure:  Not suitable to measure cluster quality as it doesn't take into account random labeling.

+- Fowlkes-Mallows scores:  Not suitable as it doesn't consider true negatives (pairs not in the same clusters in the predictions and in the ground truth).

+- Adjusted mutual information: Preferred as it's adjusted against chance although it focuses on agreements (intersections) of true and predicted clusters.

+- Adjusted Rand index:  Desirable as it's adjusted against chance and consider not only true positives but also true negatives.
+I think it's important to consider true negatives as it indicates cluster separation.

 The following shows Pearson's correlation coefficient between every pair of metrics.